 - Research Program

-Cynthia R. Giver, PhD, is an Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Cynthia R. Giver, PhD, is Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 Dr. Giver is a member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute.

 Dr. Giver received her PhD in Environmental Toxicology from University of California in Riverside, CA. She completed post-doctoral fellowships at University of California in San Francisco, CA and Emory University in Atlanta, GA.